 We all know that happy employees tend to be the most productive and loyal ones.
 When it comes to achieving employee happiness, the basics still ring true.
-Just about everyone responds well to praise, better salaries, more time off, positive company culture, and development opportunities.
+Just about everyone responds well to praise, better salaries, more time off, positive company culture, and other employee benefits.

 In the end, it all comes down to making your employees feel appreciated.
 Providing them with benefits and incentives is a great way to show them that you care and that you want them with you for the long run.
 However, sometimes it’s hard to decide what benefits you should be offering.